jiaxuan-ding/uncertainty/README.md

 Estimation:
 MCPT.py: likelihood-based estimation of the MCPT;
 DFT.py: likelihood-based estimation of the DFT without eye-tracking;
-DFT eye.py: likelihood-based estimation of the DFT with eye=tracking;
+DFT eye.py: likelihood-based estimation of the DFT with eye-tracking;
 latent DFT.py: likelihood-based estimation of the latent DFT with eye-tracking;

 Results: